symfony/symfony-docs/routing.rst

     You can also use the inline defaults and requirements format in the ``host`` option: ``{subdomain<m|mobile>?m}.example.com``

-.. versionadded:: 5.2

-    Inline parameter default values support in hosts were introduced in Symfony 5.2.
-Prior to Symfony 5.2, they were supported in the path only.

 .. _i18n-routing:

 Localized Routes (i18n)